 Video game addicts suffer from all the typical withdrawal symptoms such as anger, depression, boredom, loneliness, mood swings and anxiety whenever they try to abstain from the games.
 The addiction results in a lot of physical discomfort and various medical complications such as dry eyes, aches, carpal tunnel syndrome so it is advised that people consult certified addictions counselors who are well versed in the treatment of video game addiction.

-The counselors carry out an assessment in determining the extent of treatment that is applicable to the addict.
+The counselors carry out an assessment in determining the extent of treatment that applies to the addict.
 Several programs such as wilderness therapy and therapeutic boarding schools have also proved effective in helping teenagers overcome video game addiction.
-In these places, the video game addicts are separated from their games and devices that make gaming possible.
+In these places, video game addicts are separated from their games and devices that make gaming possible.

 Because the devices that video game addicts use are a normal part of everyone’s daily life, the objective of their treatment is not to completely eradicate the use of these devices but rather to help them learn how to use them responsibly.
 It is similar to the way a food addict has to learn to control his/her diet but of course, not completely ceasing to eat.